This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a large mixing bowl, beat butter on medium speed until smooth and creamy, about 1 minute.
-Add in the sugars and mix well for 2 minutes, scraping down the sides of the bowl if necessary.
+• In a large mixing bowl, beat the softened butter on medium speed until smooth and creamy, about 1 minute.

-• In a separate bowl, mix the flour, baking powder baking soda and cinnamon together.
+• In a separate bowl, whisk together the flour, baking powder, baking soda, and cinnamon.

-• Slowly add the flour mixture to the butter mixture and stir until just combined.
+• Gradually add the dry ingredients to the butter mixture, stirring until just combined.
+Avoid overmixing.

-• Stir in the chocolate chips, oats, coconut, and pecans.
+• Fold in the chocolate chips, oats, coconut, and pecans until evenly distributed throughout the dough.

 Notes

-• Accurate Flour Measurement: Utilize the spoon and level technique for precise flour measurement.
-Spoon the flour into a dry measuring cup until it’s slightly heaped.
-Next, level off the excess using a straight-edged knife or utensil.
-Avoid scooping directly with the cup as this compacts the flour, resulting in more than the intended amount for the recipe.
+• Measure Flour Correctly: Use the spoon-and-level method for accurate flour measurement.
+Spoon the flour into a dry measuring cup and level it off with a straight edge.
+Avoid scooping directly with the cup, as this can compact the flour and throw off the recipe.

 Nutrition